 5. Opportunities

 If the outreach outcome is favorable, Sales has a hot lead.
-They'll stay in contact with this lead because this person is ready to buy.
-Sales just needs to work out the details, manage objections, and make sure the customer ends up with features that will delight them.
+They'll stay in contact with this person because they’re ready to buy.
+Sales just need to work out the details, manage objections, and make sure the customer ends up with features that will delight them.

 6. Customer

-This seems self-explanatory.
-But lead stages don't stop when you make the sale.
-Onboarding, trouble-shooting content, and customer support become vital.
+Lead stages don't stop when you make the sale.
+Instead, onboarding, trouble-shooting content, and customer support become vital.
 You're focused on ensuring the customer can see and experience the value of what they've purchased.

 7. Evangelist